Using Radiohead Lyrics to Discuss Consumerism in Class

 We walk a fine line as adults when we try to say to kids that material circumstances aren't everything.
-Ultimately, we want them to pass exams and be motivated to do so, because exam passes are our accepted measure of excellence (and I've never been able to think of a more satisfactory solution that would actually work in practice).
-Passing exams gives them the option to apply for a wide range of jobs and earn decent money, which most would agree is a good thing.
+Ultimately, we want them to pass exams and be motivated to do so, because exam passes are our measure of merit.
+Passing exams gives them options in life.

 But equally, a whole lot of people get caught up in highly pressurised careers that, deep down, they don't even really want.
 I think it's because we still aren't expansive enough in our definition of 'success'.
 Advertising and consumerism push a whole range of primordial buttons, and when you're young and easily influenced, it's hard to see yourself as good enough.

 I used a couple of texts to try and make this point to the kids: Radiohead's song 'Fitter Happier' and a short story called 'Jumper' by Garrett Adams, which you can find at the back of On Writing by Stephen King.